Which camera should you choose between two of the most commonly recommended cameras for analog photography beginners?

 Lens Selection - PK vs FD Mounts

-There are more choices for PK lenses, as a modified version of the mount is still being used by Pentax.
+There are more choices for Pentax K mount lenses, as a modified version of the mount is still being used in Pentax DSLRs.
 This makes it easier to find specialty lenses, such as macro or wide angle.
 However, the availability comes at a price premium, which can make them unaffordable compared to the FD mount lenses for the Canon AE-1.

 Older FL mount lenses can be used on the AE-1.
 The drawback is that FL lenses will need to be used in manual mode with stopped down metering.

 Both cameras are similar in size and weight.
 The only major difference is the battery door on the front of the Canon AE-1.

 I do not find I am able to get as comfortable a grip on the AE-1 as I can on the K1000.
 Though, the difference is not high up on my reasons to pick on camera over the other.